kinseyzaire/galvanize-intro-to-js-programming-part-2-/README.md

 ## Array `[]`

-In this section, we're going to learn how to perform CRUD (create, read, update, delete) operations with arrays.
+In this section, we're going to review how to perform CRUD (create, read, update, delete) operations with arrays.

 ### Create elements